Waterman Village

 The Waterman Village is Smart Share Housing's first housing development project.
 As with so many firsts, there come a variety of things you didn't know you didn't know--and that suddenly, yesterday, somebody needed to know.
 Appropriate treatments to make a 170 year old mud building functional for modern use today, for example, and what appropriate head clearance is for lofts in 220 square foot homes is common sense merged with code–demanding a high level of team collaboration.
 This project development is possible only with the help of an extended team.
 Our sincere thanks to all listed and additionally to the hundreds of people participating in the process in various ways, some whose names we'll never know:

-• All Volunteer WV Team: Thank you, first, to our dedicated all volunteer WV Team members: Terri Main, Carl Meissner, Erik Berg-Johansen, Stephanie Teaford, Celeste Goyer, Fred Hathaway, Aimee Wyatt, Marianne Kennedy, Sharon Gottesfeld and Marcia Alter, who have, over more than three years, drawn plans, marked out home sites, measured heights of tree limbs, spoken with neighbors and given tours to community members, pressed partners for action, asked for donations and done the hands on work of making this project possible
+• All Volunteer WV Team: Thank you, first, to our dedicated all volunteer WV Team members: Terri Main (The Main Company, Inc, a general contractor), Carl Meissner (Service Electric), Erik Berg-Johansen, Stephanie Teaford, Celeste Goyer (Casita Coalition), Fred Hathaway, Aimee Wyatt, Marianne Kennedy (Women's Shelter of San Luis Obispo County, retired), Tim Waag, Greg Notley, PE (Power & Communications Engineering), Sharon Gottesfeld and Marcia Alter.
+Team members have drawn plans, marked out home sites, measured heights of tree limbs, spoken with neighbors and given tours to community members, pressed partners for action, asked for donations and done the hands on work of making this project possible.
+Click here for more information about our board and staff.

 • Professional consultants: Thank you to Dana Hunter and Kaye Lao, project architect and draftsperson, for leading project design and site planning, handling thousands of small details to fit homes between and under tree limbs, get enough fire separation, maintain and protect the primary historic features of the adobe, try to fit in the best place for e-bike charging, keep residents from hitting their heads on low ceilings, etc; to Terry Lee, TLLA, for help with essential tree protection; to Dan Parker-King at Hive Engineering, for making the rainwater flow away from the mud building; to Jennifer Rennick at InBalance Green Consulting for assistance with home energy efficiency analysis; and to the team at SWCA for multiple rounds of environmental review to protect site resources

-• Project partners: We appreciate the ongoing assistance of City of San Luis Obispo Council Members & staff, particularly project liaison Bob Hill and affordable housing coordinator, Kyle Bell, for keeping the project moving forward; County of San Luis Obispo for ARPA project grant funding; Angela Tahti and Ken Haggard, whose vision for this property got the project underway, and Stacey Hunt, at Ecologistics, for the organizational capacity and dedication to sign off on a large project of small homes
+• Project partners: We appreciate the ongoing assistance of City of San Luis Obispo Council Members & staff, particularly project liaison Bob Hill for keeping the project moving forward; County of San Luis Obispo for ARPA project grant funding; Angela Tahti and Ken Haggard, whose vision for this property got the project underway, and Stacey Hunt, at Ecologistics, for the organizational capacity and dedication to sign off on a large project of small homes

 • Many, many donors: